cldlab/cldlab.github.io/publications/index.md

 Jach.
 H., et al. (in press).
 Curiosity in cognitive science and personality psychology: Individual differences in information demand have a low dimensional structure that is predicted by personality traits. *Proceedings of the National Academy of Sciences.* [preprint.](https://psyarxiv.com/aj3rp/)

-Nussenbaum, K. & Hartley, C.A. (in press).
-Meta-learned models as tools to test theories of cognitive development (Commentary on Binz et al.). *Behavioral and Brain Sciences.* [preprint.](https://osf.io/preprints/psyarxiv/zbkfq)
+Nussenbaum, K. & Hartley, C.A.
+(2024).
+Meta-learned models as tools to test theories of cognitive development (Commentary on Binz et al.). *Behavioral and Brain Sciences.* [link.](https://doi.org/10.1017/S0140525X24000281)

 Nussenbaum, K.\*, Katzman, P.L.\*, Lu, H., Zorowitz, S. & Hartley, C.A.
 (2024).
 Sensitivity to the instrumental value of choice increases across development. *Psychological Science.* [pdf.](/static/data/Nussenbaum_2024_PsychSci.pdf) [data & code.](https://osf.io/69rs8/)